feelSpace/FSLib-Android/docs/README.md

 ## Introduction

 The navigation API provides simple methods to connect and control a belt.
-Although the term "navigation" is used, this API can be used in different scenarios to the control the orientation of a vibration signal.
+Although the term "navigation" is used, this API can be used in different scenarios to control the orientation of a vibration signal.
 The orientation of the vibration can be a magnetic bearing (i.e. an angle relative to magnetic North) or a position on the belt (e.g. 90 degrees for the right side of the belt).

 The main class to connect a belt and control the vibration is the `NavigationController`.
 You must also implement a `NavigationEventListener` to handle the callback of the navigation controller.